 - Ha-Joon Chang, 23 Things They Don't Tell You About Capitalism (Penguin, 2011).
 This is utterly brilliant.
-It does what it says on the tin: it tells you 23 important things, each expressed in a short and clear statement, each of which contradicts a common belief or practice in the area of economics.
-Each of which is backed up with clear analysis, facts and references.
-So many of the problems we face are rooted in the way we do capitalism: this points out the problems and offers compassionate and humane solutions.
+It does what it says on the tin: it tells you 23 important things, each expressed in a short and clear statement, each of which contradicts a common belief or practice in the area of economics; and each of which is backed up with clear analysis, facts and references.
+Many of the problems we face are rooted in the way we do capitalism: this points out the problems and offers compassionate and humane solutions.

 To be reviewed.

 - Greg Epstein, Good Without God: What a Billion Nonreligious People Do Believe (HarperCollins, 2009).
 From the inside flap: Questions about the role of God and religion in today's world have never been more relevant or felt more powerfully.
 Many of us are searching for a place where we can find not only facts and scientific reason but also hope and moral courage.
 For some, answers are found in the divine.
 For others, including the New Atheists, religion is an enemy.
 But in Good Without God, Greg Epstein presents another, more balanced and inclusive response: Humanism.
 He highlights humanity's potential for goodness and the ways in which Humanists lead lives of purpose and compassion.
 Humanism can offer the sense of community we want and often need in good times and bad--and it teaches us that we can lead good and moral lives without the supernatural, without higher powers . . . without God.

 - William MacAskill, What We Owe The Future: A Million-Year View (Oneworld Publications, 2022).
 I have read the Blink of this book; while I question some of the details (such as the concern about Artificial General Intelligence) but the general argument that we have a moral duty towards future generations seems unarguable - as is the recognition that we are not currently doing all we could or should for them.